Aiibee/Data_science_ecosystem/README.md

 # Data_science_ecosystem
-# This is the Jupyter Notebook Lab Assiignment
+# This is the Jupyter Notebook Lab Assignment